TeamHypersomnia/Hypersomnia/README_SERVER.md

-# Hypersomnia dedicated server guide
+# Hypersomnia dedicated server guide (Ubuntu 22.04)

 First you'll have to buy a VPS, e.g. you can buy a cheap one here:

 https://contabo.com/

-This example is for Ubuntu 22.04.
+This guide is written for **Ubuntu 22.04,** but you should easily be able to run the server on other distributions.

-If you already have a working VPS with configured access, skip to [Download AppImage step.](#download-appimage)
+If you already have a working VPS with configured SSH access, skip to [Download AppImage step.](#download-appimage)

 ## Add an unprivileged user